Emdashes. The New Yorker between the lines

 May292009

-Zadie Smith and Jonathan Safran Foer sat down Thursday night at New York University for a ninety-minute discussion that began with a list—originally drafted by Smith in an email to Foer—of topics the two writers covered in a recent (and one assumes more private) conversation.
+Zadie Smith and Jonathan Safran Foer sat down on April 30 at New York University for a ninety-minute discussion that began with a list—originally drafted by Smith in an email to Foer—of topics the two writers covered in a recent (and one assumes more private) conversation.

 That list included foreskin, farting, and a nation's romantic love for its president, and it served as the springboard to a milder discussion moderated by Foer, during which Smith addressed the Internet's effect on writing ("an absolute disaster for writers"); writing about family ("writers come to destroy their families; there's no doubt about it"); and her insistence on writing in the third person, despite the fact that "it looks antique now."